 Virginia Tech Hokies Football History

-Virginia Tech Hokies football program has a rich history that reaches
+The Virginia Tech Hokies football program has a rich history that reaches

 back more than a century, and there have been countless great games over that time span.
 Some of their most memorable games

 have been the Hokies' bowl appearances in games like the Chick-fil-A Bowl, Gator Bowl, Sugar Bowl, Music City Bowl and others.

 The ACC is always loaded with great matchups, making right now a good time to start making your plans to see the Hokies in

 not to mention more than 700 regular season wins on the D-1 level, this is a team has been around the block a time or two

 since being founded in 1892, and each season brings plenty of optimism for the fans around Blacksburg.

 Virginia Tech Hokies Football Trivia

-Vick was the Big East Rookie of the Year in 1999?
+you know that Michal Vick was the Big East Rookie of the Year in 1999?

-It didn't exactly take Michael Vick very long to start dominating
+It didn't exactly take Michael Vick very long

 shy of sensational, winning the Big East Rookie of the Year and also being selected as the Big East Offensive Player of the